Swim With A Manatee: Our Tips Before Booking!

 We are always surprised at how big a manatee is up close and personal!
 I mean, they tower above us.
 An adult manatee typically measures 10 feet and weighs between 800 and 1,200 pounds!!

-7. Get Your Guide Take Your Photos!
+7. Let Your Guide Take Your Photos!

 As you hover your heads just below the water watching these magical animals do their thing you will have an urge to ‘capture the moment’!
 It’s good to know that your guide will snap a few photos with an underwater camera which are such a great souvenir.